Post By RelatedRelated Post

 Start your spring season strong with a great cut from the start.
 Your mower will cut faster and deliver a better quality of cut with sharp blades, so make sure your blades are sharp!
 One of the top maintenance items for any rotary mower is to ensure blades are properly sharpened, balanced and in good working order.

 Think about the difference between the times you shave with a brand-new razor blade compared to when you are trying to get one last shave out of an old blade.
 With an old blade, your skin is more prone to cuts, infection, and irritation.
-When you use a brand-new blade, you get a nice, clean shave.
+When you use a brand-new, sharp blade you get a nice, clean shave.

 The same thing happens with your grass.
-If the blades are dull or nicked, it will smash the edge of the grass blade, leaving a torn end rather than a clean cut.
-This torn end will usually turn brown a few days after mowing and become more susceptible to pests and diseases.
-But if the blades are nice and sharp, the grass will get a clean cut, with greatly reduced damage and stress.
+A sharp cutting blade makes your lawn look great and helps keep your turf healthy.
+If the mower blades are dull or nicked, it will smash the edge of the grass blade, leaving a torn end rather than a clean cut.
+This torn end will usually turn your grass brown a few days after mowing and become more susceptible to pests and diseases.
+But if your mower blades are nice and sharp, the grass will get a clean cut with greatly reduced damage and stress.

 At the beginning of the mowing season (and after roughly 8-10 hours of service) do a thorough inspection of your mower’s blades.
 Signs of a dull blade include bends, nicks, and/or dents.
 You’ll want to ensure the blades are properly sharpened and balanced.
 In addition to the physical inspection of the blades, do a quick inspection of the lawn before you begin your mowing — clearing away any rocks, sticks, or other debris in the immediate area.
 As you mow, keep an eye out for these blade-nicking items.